The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Overdraft fees are becoming less of a headache for many bank customers, as more and more banks move to reduce or eliminate such fees.
-The trend comes at a time of increased pressure from federal regulators and consumer advocates to curb overdraft fees, which recently averaged more than $29 each instance, according to a 2022 Bankrate survey.
+The trend comes at a time of increased pressure from federal regulators and consumer advocates to curb overdraft fees, which recently averaged more than $29 each instance, according to Bankrate’s most recent checking account and ATM fee survey.

 Alliant Credit Union